skaan/cil-sentiment-classification/README.md

 See [Model](../model/README.md) for more information

+### Script `run_training_pytorch.py`

+The training script loads the training data and a specific model from the `/model` directory with the PyTorch framework.
+All models inherit the same base class to provide a consistent experience for this script.

+See [Model](../model/README.md) for more information

 ### Script `run_predict.py`

 This script loads the saved models from the training and predicts classification responses from test data.